Short answer. Three options work in 2026.

 We tested every option below on a Pixel 8 running Android 14 in May 2026.
 We are the team behind Cosyra, so when we say "the cloud-container answer" we mean our own product.
 We will say where each local option wins; that is the only way this kind of post is useful.

 This post was written by the Cosyra team.
 We cross-checked every claim against the project's own GitHub repository, the Termux wiki, and our internal competitor factsheets.
-Source verification date 2026-05-26.
+Container-option facts verified 2026-05-26; the Android 16 native Linux Terminal section was added and sourced 2026-07-01.

 tl;dr